Roadmapping Your Strategic Initiatives

 Brand Strategy Series

-Many times we are approached to help an organization achieve their marketing goals, but to them, the challenge feels insurmountable.
-Strategies and tactics have gotten messy or confused for them.
+Many times we are approached to help an organization achieve its marketing goals, but to them, the challenge feels insurmountable.
+Strategies and tactics have gotten messy or confusing for them.
 Inevitably the conversation starts with these types of comments:

 Our own broad-based roadmap to shape up branding and marketing is fairly simple and straightforward.
 It looks like this much of the time, unless we're inheriting existing marketing programs: